HealthPoint Speech Therapy

-The speech pathologists at Wooster Community Hospital are specially trained to diagnose and treat disorders of swallowing through Bedside Swallowing and Modified Barium Swallow Evaluations.
+The speech pathologists at WCH’s HealthPoint are specially trained to diagnose and treat swallowing disorders.
+Our diagnostic evaluations include bedside swallowing and modified barium swallow evaluations.

 Our therapists treat patients with tongue thrust, in which the tongue protrudes when swallowing, speaking, or even while at rest.

 Among the therapies we offer is a habit-training technique that involves reeducating tongue muscles and those associated with swallowing.
 This focuses on adjusting a patient’s swallowing pattern, which is often a prerequisite for braces.